 Not to burst your bubble, but only a small percentage of women who express interest in egg donation will be eligible to donate eggs.
 There are a set of health requirements that every prospective donor needs to meet before they can be allowed to complete an egg donation cycle.
 These criteria vary from one place to the other, but most fertility clinics and agencies require that the egg donor:

-So, you will want to do your research and be sure that you qualify before starting the egg donation process.
+So, you will want to do your research and make sure that you qualify before starting the egg donation process.

 2. There are several ways to donate your eggs